|

 Satisfied clients are the best source of

-referrals for
+referrals for new clients."

 Randy's practice has been devoted almost exclusively